pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/README.md

 **In the second part** we revisit the paper-editing process introducing key story concepts  that help crafting compelling narratives.

-Story concepts considered are
+Story concepts considered are:

-- Story terminology
+Story terminology such as exposition, train, theme, story Arc, and distinction between plot and character driven stories.

-- levels of conflict
+What makes a compelling character and how to explore the different levels of conflict.

-- The Gap between expectations and reality
+How to identify and exploit the gap between expectations and reality to drive the narrative.

-- The Quest or Narrative Arc
+The Quest or Narrative Arc.

-- The Three act structure
+The Three act structure

-- Exposition
+We exposition in a bit more details.

-- ladder of abstraction in paper editing
+And conclude with the explaining how the ladder of abstraction applies to paper editing.

 The section concludes with an annotated bibliography of material that contribute to this guide, for a diver deep into the topic.